Understanding Sanshin style sesshin

 Context and approach:

-Uchiyama Roshi's Opening the Hand of Thought, particularly Chapter 4: "The World of Intensive Practice" The purpose of sesshin The origin of our style of sesshin The sesshin day No one is forcing you to sit To stop being in relationship with others Enduring sesshin What we're really doing Sesshin is not for the fragile Your role in sesshin Zazen That Amounts to Nothing
+Uchiyama Roshi's Opening the Hand of Thought, particularly Chapter 4: "The World of Intensive Practice" Purpose of sesshin Origin of our style of sesshin The sesshin day Sesshin "downtime" No one is forcing you to practice Not being in relationship Enduring sesshin What we're really doing Your role in sesshin Sesshin is not for the fragile Zazen That Amounts to Nothing

 Shundo Aoyama Roshi describes her experience of sesshin at Antaiji led by Uchiyama Roshi |